luno/moonbeam/docs/spec.md

 Throughout this flow, the server must monitor the blockchain.
 If the block height gets too close to channel timeout, the server must close the channel by broadcasting the closure transaction.
-Failure to do this early enought risks that the client broadcast the refund transaction.
+Failure to do this early enough risks that the client broadcasts the refund transaction.

 ## Security considerations

+The sender and receiver platforms in general do not trust each other.
+They also cannot trust their users.
+Users, however, must trust their platforms.

 The server must never share the signed closure transaction with the receiver until the channel is closed.
 Otherwise, the sender could keep a copy of a